Drek282/PsychoStats-SS/README.md

 *The plan for the following issues is to either fix them, or improve them, in future versions:*

 * The CSRF protection is currently not working as intended.
 This should not be a serious security issue but the hope is to revisit the code and get this working at some point in the future.
 * The coded language support is incomplete.
-The goal is to updated and finish it, as well as add support, at a minimum, for Spanish.
+The goal is to update and finish it, as well as add support, at a minimum, for Spanish.

 ## **Stuff that Remains Untested**